 - Being Native American, African American, Latino, Asian American, or Pacific Islander

 - Having signs of or conditions associated with insulin resistance, including acanthosis nigricans, high blood pressure (hypertension), unhealthy lipid levels (dyslipidemia), or polycystic ovarian syndrome

 - Having a birth mother who has diabetes or had gestational diabetes

 The ADA makes the following screening recommendations:

-- An overweight youth who has 2 or more risk factors should be screened for diabetes every 3 years, starting at 10 years of age or at the onset of puberty
+- Consider screening overweight adolescents who have 2 or more risk factors for diabetes every 3 years, starting at 10 years of age or at the onset of puberty

 Sources Used in Current Review

 Centers for Disease Control and Prevention.
 National Diabetes Fact Sheet, 2011.
 PDF available for download at http://www.cdc.gov/diabetes/pubs/pdf/ndfs_2011.pdf through http://www.cdc.gov.
 Published 2011.
 Accessed August 24, 2012.

 American Diabetes Association.
 Standards of Medical Care in Diabetes – 2012.
 Diabetes Care.
 Available online at http://care.diabetesjournals.org/content/35/Supplement_1/S11.full.pdf+html through http://care.diabetesjournals.org.
 Published January 2012.
 Accessed August 27, 2012